 Disconnect exterior faucets and sprinklers

 Outside pipes can freeze and burst due to the expansion of the ice as the water inside expands.
 Drain all the water in exterior pipes and disconnect garden hoses to prevent that.
-Alternately, install freeze-proof faucets outside to prevent that.
+Alternatively, install freeze-proof faucets outside to prevent that.

 Turning on the heating during vacations